Track YouTube video views and comments

 - From the script editor, choose

-markVideosfrom the select box in the toolbar, then click the Run button (▶).
+markVideosfrom the drop-down box in the toolbar, then click the Run button (▶).

 - When prompted, click the Review permissions button.